Razorbird360/FED_S10258143A_RanenSim_Assg01/README.md

 ### User POV
 - Users may want a way to easily find articles, either by scrolling what is recent or by searching up content if they have an idea in mind
 - Users want the website to be interactive and responsive, to feel more immersed and have a more fun time engaging with content on multiple devices
-- Users want to easily find other categories they may be interested in
+- Users want to easily find other categories they may be interested in, as well as saving relavent information.

 ---